Hokan-Ashir/SFGameDataEditor/README.md

  - Editing spell parameters, i.e. how far you can cast your "Fireball" or how many hops can make "Chain Pain"
  - Editing creature common parameters, spells, equipment, loot drop, i.e. how many strength has "Blade Nightmare", how to make Lena/Urias mortal, how to make Eloni Watcher bite you with poisonous claw
  - Editing unit common parameters, i.e. how change what blades hold dark elves assassin and how to make orc drummers mass heal instead of war crying
- - Editing ARMOR, WEAPONS and MISCELLANEOUS common parameters, i.e. how many strength "Amra's armor" gives you and for how much you can sell/buyout it or how far "Heartseeker" can shoot
+ - Editing ARMOR, WEAPONS and MISCELLANEOUS parameters, i.e. how many strength "Amra's armor" gives you and for how much you can sell/buyout it or how far "Heartseeker" can shoot
+ - Editing buildings parameters, i.e. how many resources need to build human's Quarry or what buildings are needed to produce dwarves' Defender
  - Creating compact sf-mod files, which stores your modifications
  - Loading sf-mod files created by other users
  - Merging sf-mod files with your GameData.cff files to get modificated data, which you can test in game

 # What it can't do
  - Add new elements.
 It's tricky to explain easy, but game will crush if we will add anything into Gamedata.cff file
- - Currently only support for changing skill-to-characteristics requirements, spells parameters, creatures parameters, unit common parameters spells, equipment, loot drop, armor (armor sets), weapons and miscellaneous items common parameters
  - Currently NO localization for creature names, creature races and items cause they are too many (in progress)
  - No other languages except English, Russian, German and French